Skip to content

 2. Run UAT — if uat_dispatch is enabled and a UAT script (S01-UAT.md) exists, executes the acceptance test script and writes S01-UAT-RESULT.md.

-4. Reassess roadmap — checks whether the remaining slices still make sense given what was built; may reorder, merge, or drop slices.
-Skipped if skip_reassess: true is set.
+4. Reassess roadmap — if phases.reassess_after_slice: true is set in preferences, checks whether the remaining slices still make sense given what was built; may reorder, merge, or drop slices.
+Also skipped when phases.skip_reassess: true is set.

 The completion agent (step 1) also: